mbolam/DSWS_OpenRefine/4-cleaning.md

   - This is just the basics.
 GREL [documentation](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language) and [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes) are available on the OpenRefine wiki.

 ## Clustering
   - OpenRefine includes a set of text clustering algorithms.
-The different algorithms are best suited for different types of applications, but I have found that navigating through the different options helps considerably when attempting to normalize data.
+The different algorithms are best suited for different types of applications, but navigating through the different options often helps considerably when attempting to normalize data.
   - Learn more about the text clustering algorithms - [Clustering In Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth) - on the OpenRefine wiki.

 ## Creating New Columns
+  - It is often helpful to create a new column based on an existing column.
+You may want to duplicate the information in the column to protect the original data, or perform some transformation on the column or modify the data.

 ## Splitting Columns
+  -

 ## Removing Duplicate Rows